oblaser/rpihal/readme.md

 > Not completed.
 Grows as I need it.

-The system tests can be considered as examples :wink:
+The system tests can also be considered as examples :wink: